szelongq/tp/docs/DeveloperGuide.md

     * 3c1.
 HeRon shows an error message.

       Use case resumes at step 2.

+**Use case: Remove outdated assigned leaves from a list of employees**

+**MSS**

+1. User requests to list employees
+2. HeRon shows a list of employees
+3. User requests to clear all leaves before a given date from all employees in the list
+4. HeRon gets a list of leave dates from an employee
+5. HeRon removes all leave dates that occur before the given input date, and updates the employee's list accordingly Steps 4-5 are repeated for all employees in the list.

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

 **Use case: Add hours worked/overtime to an employee**